raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 ### Latency

-The second limitation is that the bot will be running only on CPUs (no hardware acceleration like FPGA), and given what we already stated, will only be able to trade based on a per-minute data feed, which will imply a gigantic reactivity time of one minute.
+The second limitation is that the bot will be running only on CPUs (no hardware acceleration like FPGAs), and given what we already stated, will only be able to trade based on a per-minute data feed, which will imply a gigantic reactivity time of one minute.

 A consequence is that we cannot utilize and of the methodes more sofisticated market participants can get an aventage from like :
 - anything that requires reconstructing the orderbook.